JingyiWang3/Shiny-App---Flight-Planning/README.md

 ## What is the Business Problem Solved?
-Which airline is the best to fly is a problem faced by many travellers before their trip. **Airplan**, unlike traditional airline planning websites which focus primarily on in-flight service or price, dugs through more criteria covering every aspect of each airline’s operations.
+Which airline is the best to fly is a problem faced by many travellers before their trip.
+Unlike traditional airline planning websites which focus primarily on in-flight service or price, **Airplan** dugs through criteria covering every aspect of each airline’s operations.

 ## Criteria
 1. On-time performance